-- void newLine(): This method adds a new line to the output.
-Example –
+- void newLine(): This method adds a new line in the output.
+Example:

 out.print(“This will write content without a new line”); out.newLine(); out.print(“I’m just an another print statement”);

-- void clear(): It clears the output buffer without even letting it write the buffer content to the client.
-This is how it can be called –
+- void clear(): It clears the output buffer even if the content in the buffer is not written on the client.
+This is how it can be called:

 - void clearBuffer(): This method is similar to the clear() method.
-The only difference between them is that when we invoke out.clear() on an already flushed buffer it throws an exception, however out.clearBuffer() doesn’t.
+The only difference between them is that when we call

 - int getBufferSize(): This method returns the size of output buffer in bytes.